taw00/dashcore-rpm/README.md

 Actually building the binary RPMs is as easy as running the rpmbuild command against a specfile.
 For example:

     $ cd ~/rpmbuild/SPECS
-    $ rpmbuild -ba dash-0.12.0.56-6.taw.spec
+    $ rpmbuild -ba dashcore-0.12.0.56-7.taw.spec

 If all goes well, the build process may take 30+ minutes and nicely bog down your computer.
 If the build succeeded, the build process will list the RPMS that were created at the end of the terminal window output.
 The binary RPMs will be saved in the _~/rpmbuild/RPMS/_ directory and a newly minted source RPM will land in the _~/rpmbuild/SRPMS/_ directory.
 The binary RPMs will be these...

-* **dash-client** -- The dash-qt wallet and full node _(note, some older sources merely named this package "dash" and not "dash-client")_
+* **dashcore-client** -- The dash-qt wallet and full node _(note, some older sources merely named this package "dash" and not "dashcore-client")_
-* **dash-utils** -- dash-cli, a utility to communicate with and control a Dash server via its RPC protocol, and dash-tx, a utility to create custom Dash transactions.
+* **dashcore-utils** -- dash-cli, a utility to communicate with and control a Dash server via its RPC protocol, and dash-tx, a utility to create custom Dash transactions.
-* **dash-server** -- dashd, a peer-to-peer node and wallet server.
+* **dashcore-server** -- dashd, a peer-to-peer node and wallet server.
 It is the command line installation without a GUI.
 It can be used as a commandline wallet and is typically used to run a Dash Masternode.
-Requires dash-utils to be installed as well.
+Requires dashcore-utils to be installed as well.
-* **dash-libs** -- provides libbitcoinconsensus, which is used by third party applications to verify scripts (and other functionality in the future).
+* **dashcore-libs** -- provides libbitcoinconsensus, which is used by third party applications to verify scripts (and other functionality in the future).
-* **dash-devel** -- provides the libraries and header files necessary to compile programs which use libbitcoinconsensus.
-Requires dash-libs to be installed as well.
+* **dashcore-devel** -- provides the libraries and header files necessary to compile programs which use libbitcoinconsensus.
+Requires dashcore-libs to be installed as well.
-* **dash-[version info].src.rpm** -- The source code -- the source RPM, or SRPM
+* **dashcore-[version info].src.rpm** -- The source code -- the source RPM, or SRPM
 You want to build binaries for your RPM-based linux distribution?
 Use this source RPM to do so easily.
-* **dash-debuginfo** -- debug information for package dash.
+* **dashcore-debuginfo** -- debug information for package dash.
 Debug information is useful when developing applications that use this package or when debugging this package.
 (99.999% of you do not need to install this)